 - Do you have staff solely focused on helping families with long-term care issues?
 Helping families apply for public programs to offset the skyrocketing costs of long-term care is a very involved process.
 It’s probably no surprise that the bureaucracy of the process can be overwhelming (and tricky) for those who are not experienced with it.
 Mistakes during the process are very costly – emotionally and financially.

 - Does the firm have free information to help families get started?
 This is a big decision.
 Like we said above, you must be sure you can trust the attorney you choose to work with.
-Taking advantage of free educational materials or free workshops is a great way to get to know the attorney.
+Taking advantage of free educational materials is a great way to get to know the attorney.
 It’s also important to get to know his staff along with the general feel and philosophy of the firm.
 Not every family is a good fit for every attorney.
 It is a very personal decision.